mguinness/NginxWebAuthn/README.md

 Run the ASP.NET Core application and navigate to the configured nginx site.
 You should be automatically routed to `/auth/login`.

 Insert your security key to register it and you will get a message that includes the public key.
 Copy and paste it into the `Realms` section in the appsettings.json file.

+If you are using docker, create a text file and place the environment variable on a new line.
+Then run docker and use the `--env-file` flag with the path to the file.

 After restarting the application and navigating to the site, you should be prompted to insert your security key to authenticate.